King's Lynn South

 Cross keys bridge past & Present maps

-The Final destination of these services is unknown and could of been to Norwich, Great Yarmouth, Lowestoft,Hunstanton.
+The Final destination of these services is unknown and could have been going to Norwich, Great Yarmouth, Lowestoft, or Hunstanton.

-Cross Keys Bridge seen here in 2021
+Cross Keys Bridge was seen here in 2021

 South Lynn Station